-This note does not include cases where a single individual has children, an increasingly common occurrence.
+This note does not include cases where a single individual has children.
 We believe that the ratio for such cases will fall between those for the single worker and one-earner couple.

-Based on the rising tax rates for the OASDI program (combined employer and employee tax went from 2 percent in 1941 to 12.4 percent starting in 1990), and the declining relative value of benefits due to an increase in the normal retirement age (NRA), one might expect that the money's worth ratio would decline steadily for later years of birth.
-In fact, every one of the combinations of sex, family groupings, and earnings levels shows substantial decreases in the money's worth ratios from the first to the fourth year-of-birth cohorts (1920, 1930, 1937, and 1943).
+Based on the rising tax rates for the OASDI program (combined employer and employee tax went from 2 percent in 1941 to 12.4 percent starting in 1990), and the declining relative value of benefits due to an increase in the normal retirement age (NRA), one might expect that money's worth ratios would decline steadily for later years of birth.
+In fact, all of the combinations of sex, family groupings, and earnings levels shows substantial

-9 While the ratios in this note do not reflect any differences in mortality by earnings level, we recognize the tendency for higher earners to have greater life expectancy, which would offset, to some degree, the progressive nature of benefits on a lifetime basis.
+While the ratios in this note do not reflect any differences in mortality by earnings level, we recognize the tendency for higher earners to have greater life expectancy, which would offset, to some degree, the progressive nature of benefits on a lifetime basis. decreases in the money's worth ratios from the first to the fourth year-of-birth cohorts (1920 to 1943).

 Interest rates and their relationship to the growth rates in the average wage level and the level of prices have specific and complicated implications for money's worth ratios.
 Effective interest rates earned by the trust funds remained below 3 percent from 1940 (when the trust funds began) through 1963.
-After 1963, they gradually increased to about 11 percent in the mid-1980s, and then are projected to gradually decrease to about 3.1 percent in 2017.
-Projected interest rates ultimately reach about 5.4 percent.
+After 1963, they gradually increased to about 11 percent in the mid-1980s, and then gradually decreased and are projected to continue to decrease to about 3.0 percent in 2018.
+Projected interest rates begin to increase thereafter and ultimately reach about 5.4 percent.

 For the Present Law Scheduled scenario (tables 1 and 4), from the 1943 to the 1973 birth cohort, the money's worth ratios increase uniformly across all family groupings, except for maximum earners which increase with some fluctuations.
 For these cohorts, improved mortality and variations in interest rates between the contribution and payout periods offset increases in payroll tax rates and the NRA.
 Ratios for maximum earners decrease in some cases because of the increasing relative level of the taxable maximum through 1982.
-After the 1973 cohort, ratios mostly decrease, with decreases due to changes in interest rates offsetting increases due to higher life expectancy.
-During this time, reductions for one-earner couples are larger than for other family groupings, in part from reduced surviving child and surviving young spouse benefits caused by improved mortality.
+After the 1973 cohort, ratios mostly decrease for all family groupings, with decreases due to changes in interest rates offsetting increases due to higher life expectancy.

 For the Increased Payroll Tax scenario (tables 2 and 5) payroll tax rates increase from those scheduled in present law beginning in 2034.
 Money's worth ratios for the first seven year-of-birth cohorts (from the 1920 through the 1964 cohort) are the same as for the Present Law Scheduled scenario for all family groupings and earnings levels, since each of these year-of-birth cohorts reaches age 65 prior to 2034 and is not affected by the tax increase.
-Money's worth ratios decrease for the 1973 cohort relative to the Present Law Scheduled scenario in all categories.
+Money's worth ratios decrease for the 1973 and later cohorts relative to the Present Law Scheduled scenario in all categories.
 Within the Increase Payroll Tax scenario, after the 1973 birth cohort, money's worth ratios decrease for all family groupings for the same reasons as given for the Present Law Scheduled scenario in the previous paragraph, and because of increasing payroll tax rates.